msaharan/sencilla/README.md

 ## License

-This theme is available under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+This theme is available under the terms of [MIT License](https://opensource.org/licenses/MIT).

 ## Credits